noseka1/noseka1.github.io/source/_posts/2018-05-03-designing-a-common-build-system.markdown

 categories: development
 ---

 Code reuse belongs to the basic tenets of software development.
 Moreover, one should have the same principle in mind when maintaining build scripts.
-If you are copy-pasting Makefiles and pom.xml files from project to project, stop now read this article!
+If you are copy-pasting Makefiles and pom.xml files from project to project, stop now and read this article!
 We are going to discuss how to design a common build system.

 <!-- more -->